 Abigail Pessen is a mediator and arbitrator of business and employment disputes.
 Before starting her dispute resolution firm in 2000, she was a litigator at the law firm of Seiff Kretz & Maffeo (formerly Scoppetta & Seiff), handling business, employment, and family matters as an associate and then partner for more than twenty years.
-Abigail is one of only four New York City firms to have received U.S. News and World Report's highest Tier One ranking for both mediation and arbitration.
+Abigail has been honored by Best Lawyers as Lawyer of the Year for 2015 in the field of mediation.
+She is one of only four New York City firms to have received U.S. News and World Report's highest Tier One ranking for both mediation and arbitration.
 She is consistently selected as a "Super Lawyer" in the field of dispute resolution and included in New York Magazine's Best Lawyers in the New York Metropolitan Area for dispute resolution.

 Abigail has successfully mediated hundreds of substantial disputes privately and for the American Arbitration Association (Commercial, Large Complex Case, and Employment Panels), the International Center for Dispute Resolution, the Equal Employment Opportunity Commission, FINRA, the United States District Court for the Eastern District of New York, the New York County Supreme Court Commercial Division, and the U.S. Bankruptcy Courts for the Southern and Eastern Districts of New York.